 - online conversations using a social listening tool

 - messaging and campaign priorities for your department

 - events and awareness days to leverage

 - a press contact in the department, so that urgent points are communicated efficiently

-- content pillars of 3-5 areas that any social output must align with to make sure messaging meets priorities.
-A content pillar is a specific piece of content that can be broken into sections.
+- content pillars (a specific piece of content that can be broken into sections) of 3 to 5 areas that any social output must align with to make sure messaging meets priorities

 Using an editorial calendar will help you get the balance right.
 More on this can be found in the ‘Creating an editorial calendar’ section.